Rotations

 4. Click **Save**.

-Once created, the rotation can be picked from the **Round Robin Assignment** dropdown in any Collection's Assignment Rules.
+Once created, the rotation can be picked from the **Round Robin Assignment** dropdown, or from **Only assign to people from the following rotation** when using first-responder auto-assignment, in any Collection's Assignment Rules.
 The rotation page also shows which collections use the rotation and which members are **On Now**.

 <figure><img src="/files/TtBPNXuSRE1B1D2F6H9L" alt=""><figcaption></figcaption></figure>